Notice of Pre-AIA or AIA Status

 further analyzing, by the application a correlation between the measure of the user’s sleep and measures of user sleep generated for other users associated with the demographic (Para.
 77 wherein “The system can consider the average rate (or overall rate graph) for other purposes such as comparing to themselves over time, or indeed to someone in a similar demographic”.
 See also Para.
 126); and

-communicating, over a network, the correlation to the user via a digital display presented via a display element of a user device (Para.
+communicating, over the local-area network via the network access point, the correlation to the user via a digital display presented via a display element of a user device (Para.
 212); and

-causing, over the network, via the application, modification to a digital environment of the user based communicated correlation, the modification altering how at least one applications and devices operate for the user (Para.
+causing, over the local-area network and via the network access point, a modification to a digital environment of the user based on the communicated correlation, the modification comprising the network access point toggling and reconfiguring an operating mode of at least one of the plurality of client devices on the local-area network, thereby altering how at least one of the plurality of client devices operate for the user (Para.
 11 wherein “Aspects of the embodiment include the step of tracking an outcome of the adjusting of the one or more control parameters to validate an efficacy of the one or more models.
 Aspects of the embodiment include the step of updating the one or more models based on the outcome of the adjusting of the one or more control parameters to improve the one or more models with respect to optimizing the sleep of the user”… “A sound level could include an alarm, such as a “smart” alarm that is sleep stage- and/or sleep state-based, whereby the optimization is such as to predict a sleep stage during an alarm window and optionally making adjustments such that the user wakes with a reduced sleep inertia; for example, if a user if predicted to be in deep/SWS sleep during the anticipated alarm time, the actual alarm time may be adjusted within a window (e.g., such as a 15 or 30 min flexible alarm period) such that the user is woken from N1, N2, or REM (or if they are already awake, as a reminder to get up).
-The system could also act to nudge them from deep or REM to N2 prior to activating the alarm (particularly if a flexible alarm period is not desired”).
+The system could also act to nudge them from deep or REM to N2 prior to activating the alarm (particularly if a flexible alarm period is not desired”.
+Para.
+209 teaches “ the same weighting as described above for control parameters can also be applied to environmental parameters, which can correspond to control parameters of one or more devices in the environment that can change the environmental parameters”).

 As per claim 2, Shouldice teaches the method of claim 1, wherein the demographic comprises at least one of: an age; a gender; a weight; a BMI score; an occupation; a level of education; a family status; an ethnicity; a location; or a culture (Para.
 73).